All articles

 Why now?

-WebMCP is still early — Chrome 146+ has native support in preview, and the polyfill covers all other browsers.
-But the trajectory is clear.
+WebMCP is still early.
+Chrome 146+ has native support in preview, and the polyfill covers all other browsers.
+But the direction is clear enough.
 Every major AI assistant is adding browser capabilities.
 ChatGPT already browses.
 Claude has a computer use mode.
 Perplexity answers with live web data.

-Think about what SEO did for search engines: it gave website owners a way to communicate structure and intent directly to crawlers.
-Sites that invested early in SEO got years of compounding advantage.
-WebMCP is the same inflection point for the AI era.
+SEO is a useful reference point: it gave website owners a way to communicate structure and intent directly to crawlers.
+Sites that invested early got years of compounding advantage because the format was stable and crawlers rewarded it.
+WebMCP follows the same logic for AI agents.

-Sites that expose clear, reliable tools will be the ones AI agents use, recommend, and return to.
-Sites that don't will be scraped badly — or skipped.
+Sites that expose clear, reliable tools will be the ones AI agents use and return to.
+Sites that don't will be scraped badly, or skipped.

 The quick version

-AI agents already visit your website — give them a structured way to act
+AI agents already visit your website.
+Give them a structured way to act, not just read.

-Aigentably handles all the infrastructure: one script tag, define tools in the dashboard
+Aigentably handles the infrastructure: one script tag, define tools in the dashboard.

 Get started free